aptivate/ckanext-locationgroup/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-mapactionevent
+Releasing a New Version of ckanext-locationgroup
 ----------------------------------------

-ckanext-mapactionevent is availabe on PyPI as https://pypi.python.org/pypi/ckanext-mapactionevent.
+ckanext-locationgroup is availabe on PyPI as https://pypi.python.org/pypi/ckanext-locationgroup.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.